 Marysville is a very small city located in the state of Kansas.
 With a population of 3,423 people and just one neighborhood, Marysville is the 106th largest community in Kansas.

-Marysville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marysville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marysville is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Marysville who work in office and administrative support (15.39%), management occupations (12.90%), and healthcare (6.42%).

-The overall education level of Marysville citizens is substantially higher than the typical US community, as 29.80% of adults in Marysville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Marysville citizens is substantially higher than the typical US community, as 29.80% of adults in Marysville have at least a bachelor's degree.

 The per capita income in Marysville in 2022 was $35,131, which is upper middle income relative to Kansas and the nation.
 This equates to an annual income of $140,524 for a family of four.
 However, Marysville contains both very wealthy and poor people as well.